plausible/docs/docs/script-extensions.md

 :::note
 When using turbolinks, make sure that the Plausible script isn't loaded and executed during turbo navigation.
 You may need to move the script to the `<head>` section of your website or use the `data-turbo-eval="false"` attribute.
 :::

+Additionally, the manual script extension allows you to provide a special option named `u` with your events, which allows you to specify the URL of the page.
+This can be used to specify custom locations.
+[Learn more about specifying custom URLs in your events](custom-locations.md).